roehr-lab/SymbolicCI/README.rst

     :height: 950px
     :width: 1000px

 The coupling terms are printed out.
-(Note this example coupling has two electron integrals terms only.
+(Note that example coupling has two electron integrals  only.
 So no One electron integral terms are printed)

 ------------
 Requirements